coder-mike/microvium/doc/js-host/module-api.md

 ## importDependency: ImportHook

-This is a callback to the host, on a per-module basis, that must return a module object given a module specifier.
-It should encapsulate all the
+This is a callback to the host, on a per-module basis, that must return a module object given a module specifier relative to the importing module.
+It should encapsulate all the actions required to resolve and load the requested module.
+It may in turn invoke `importNow`, if the requested module should be loaded into the VM.
+The returned object is permitted but not required to be an object in the host.

 ![importNow.svg](../images/ImportHook.svg)